hlefebvr/idol/docs/tutorials/mixed-integer-programming/dantzig-wolfe/strong-branching.rst

                     .add_optimizer(Gurobi())
             );

-You should be already familiar with this.
-What is new is the way in which we create our Branch-and-Bound algorithm.
+Now, we will show how to use Strong Branching as a branching rule.
+This is done while creating our Branch-and-Bound algorithm.
 In particular, we will use the :code:`StrongBranching` class to define our branching rule.
 We can, for instance, simply declare